CS2613-FA23/explorationactivity2-horw00d/README.md

 # ExplorationActivity2
 ## 1. Which package/library does the sample program demonstrate?

-This exploration activity demonstrates the functionality of the Tone.js Web Audio framework [1] using programs written in JavaScript and HTML.
+This exploration activity demonstrates the functionality of the Tone.js Web Audio framework using programs written in JavaScript and HTML [1].

 ## 2. How does someone run your program?